TrainWeb.org Facebook Page

 A nice pastoral view.

-The clouds are actively playing hide and seek with the mountains and are winning this game.
+The clouds were actively playing hide and seek with the mountains and were winning.

 Trees that escaped the cutting of the lumbermen.

-We take another curve on a very wet morning.
+We rounded another curve on a very wet morning.

 This industry makes wood chips as you can see the stacks in the lower picture ready to be picked up, although today it will be soggy wood chips.